-Day 37 - The foothills of the Pyrenees : Navarrenx to Aroue
+Day 37 - Foothills of the Pyrenees : Navarrenx to Aroue

 How perspective changes ... today we